olwethubunyonyo55/Veritiez.com/index.md

 # Veritiez Platforms

-Building resiliency platforms and spurring innovation in various industries: customers are using the Veritiez Platforms to advance industries and communities.
+Building resilient platforms and spurring innovation in various industries: customers are using the Veritiez Platforms to advance industries and communities.